redoxbird/selleradise-lite/readme.txt

 == Copyright ==

-Selleradise Lite WordPress Theme, 2021 RedOxbird Selleradise Lite is distributed under the terms of the GNU GPL.
+Selleradise Lite WordPress Theme, Copyright (c) 2021 RedOxbird Selleradise Lite is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify